powder-o/HyDE-RAG-app/README.md

+*PS my friends asked me to post such tutorials.
+This is just my learnings.
+The explanations need not be a 100% correct.
+Hope this helps.*

 # Retrieval-Augmented Generation (RAG) with HyDE Implementation

 This project is a Python implementation of a **Retrieval-Augmented Generation (RAG)** system enhanced with **Hypothetical Document Embeddings (HyDE)**.
 The system takes user questions, retrieves relevant context using a hypothetical document generation step, and then uses a language model to generate an informed response.
 This approach is particularly useful for generating more accurate answers for complex or vague queries.